How To Master Dutch Oven Camping And Cook Like A Pro

 - First you will need to wash the pot and lid with soap and warm water.
 Be sure to wash everything including the outside.
 This gets rid of all the wax and oils that are on it from the factory.
 This is the only time you will use soap on your Dutch Oven.
 Thoroughly dry before going to the next step.

-- Apply vegetable oil over the entire pot, lid and outside of Dutch Oven.
+- Apply vegetable oil over the entire pot and lid

 - Place upside down on a cookie sheet and bake at 350 for 30 minutes.
 I recommend doing this twice with a new oven.
 Once complete, turn off oven and let it cool.

-The collapsable charcoal chimney below makes for quick and easy briquette startup without the need for harmful and dangerous lighter fluid.
+The collapsible charcoal chimney below makes for quick and easy briquette startup without the need for harmful and dangerous lighter fluid.

 This temperature guide will get you real close to that perfect temp for your particular recipe.